kmartin26/MyBackupVPS/README.md

 First you need cURL on your VPS/Dedicated.

-- sudo apt-get install curl
+- apt-get install curl

 Edit the backup.sh to feet your needs.

-- sudo nano backup.sh
+- nano backup.sh

 Then, we apply execution permissions on both scripts.